 All applicatioins are done online.
 Upon finding your supervisor, please send an email to the manager of Research Visiting Program to obtain the link to online application.

-Online applications must be submitted 3 months prior to your intended start date.
+Online application must be completed 2 months prior to your intended start date.

 All documents must be a clear color photocopy of original documents in either Chinese or English.